hudsonansley/WordPuzzler/README.md

 # Wordle/Quordle Helper

-This project is designed to help solve [Wordle](https://www.nytimes.com/games/wordle/index.html) and [Quordle](https://www.quordle.com/#/) by providing a list of the possible answers given your current progress in the games and show the breakdown of groups given specific word choices.
+This project is designed to help solve [Wordle](https://www.nytimes.com/games/wordle/index.html) and [Quordle](https://www.merriam-webster.com/games/quordle/#/) by providing a list of the possible answers given your current progress in the games and show the breakdown of groups given specific word choices.
 This is a work in progress.
+The webpage is live [here](https://hudsonansley.com/wordleHelper/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).